XAVIER VIENNOT

 In this paper, the author announce several papers in preparation (Heaps of pieces II, ..., V), papers which ... have never been written.
 Meanwhile the monograph of Cartier and Foata has been republished in the "books" section of the Séminaire Lotharingien de Combinatoire and an appendix was added in 2006 by C. Krattenthaler, The theory of heaps and the Cartier-Foata monoid.

-It is the purpose of this course to complete the gap from the original 1986 paper, together with the exposition of many results and works which have been done since this paper, with connections and applications to physics (statistical mechanics, quantum gravity), computer science (Petri nets, asynchronous automata) and other parts of mathematics (orthogonal polynomials, totally commutative elements in Coxeter groups, chromatic polynomials and zeta function of graphs, Lie algebras, etc).
-The heaps methodology appears to be popular, as show by some recent (2020) work.
+It is the purpose of this course to complete the gap from the original 1985 and 1986 papers, together with the exposition of many results and works which have been done since this paper, with connections and applications to physics (statistical mechanics, quantum gravity), computer science (Petri nets, asynchronous automata) and other parts of mathematics (orthogonal polynomials, totally commutative elements in Coxeter groups, chromatic polynomials and zeta function of graphs, Lie algebras, etc).
+The heaps methodology appears to be popular, as show by some recent (2020-21) work.

 - A.M.
 Garsia and G. Ganzberger, Fibonacci polynomials, (18 pp) arXiv:2009.10213 [math.CO] Sep 2020.